UofT-DSI/visualization/03-instructors/01_course_intro.md

 ---

-# Learning Objectives of this Course
+# Learning Outcomes of this Course

-1. Develop ability to **create and customize data visualizations** start to finish in Python
+1. Create and customize data visualizations start to finish in Python

-2. Build an understanding of general design principles for creating **accessible and equitable** data visualizations in Python and other software
+2. Use general design principles for creating accessible and equitable data visualizations in Python and other software

-3. Build an understanding of **data visualization as purposeful/telling a story** (and the ethical/professional implications thereof )
+3. Use data visualization to purposely tell a story